doczjs/docz/README.md

 > **Note**: `react` and `react-dom` will not be installed automatically.
 You'll have to install them yourself.

-Then, add `.mdx` files anywhere in your project:
+Then, create `.mdx` files anywhere in your project:

 ```mdx
 ---